-FGL.
-We have decomposed FGL into the 18 concerns or features, based on the analysis of Section 3, using 20 feature modules.
-Most features separate code concerning different ent kinds of graphs or different graph algorithms.
+Furthermore, we have decomposed FGL into the 18 concerns/features based on the analysis of Section 3 using 20 feature modules.
+Most features separate code concerning different kinds of graphs or different graph algorithms.
 In contrast to Arith, the spectrum of extensions features make to the base program is broader.
-Beside adding new functions and data types, some features add new type classes and instance declarations.
-And, beside extending existing functions with new equations and existing data type definitions with new constructors, some features extend modules with new import and export declarations.
-Like in Arith, we had to use sandwiching twice in order to extend a function by new equations, but we did not need lifters.
+Beside adding new function and data type definitions, some features add new type classes and instance declarations; and beside extending existing functions with new equations and existing data type definitions with new constructors, some features extend modules with new import and export declarations.
+Like in Arith, we had to use the sandwiching workaround twice in order to extend a function by new equations; unlike in Arith, we did not experience the feature optionality problem.